What Is Bipolar Disorder?

 Research studies investigating the relationship between bipolar disorder and substance use disorders report that 33-61 percent of individuals with a diagnosis of bipolar disorder also have a co-occurring alcohol use disorder, depending on the study.
 In general, sources report that about 50 percent of individuals who receive a diagnosis of bipolar disorder will also qualify for a diagnosis of alcohol use disorder.

-When an individual has a dual diagnosis of bipolar disorder and an alcohol use disorder, it is imperative that both disorders be treated concurrently.
-Attempting to address only the bipolar disorder or the alcohol use disorder, and not treating the other disorder, will not be successful.
+When an individual has a dual diagnosis of bipolar disorder and an alcohol use disorder, both disorders need to be treated concurrently.
+Attempting to address only the bipolar disorder or the alcohol use disorder, and not treating the other disorder, may not be successful.

 Initial treatment would most likely be performed on an inpatient basis.
 Once the individual has completed the withdrawal management program, they would continue on their medication for bipolar disorder and with any other medically assisted treatments for other co-occurring issues, including depression.

 Medical treatment for bipolar disorder would be ongoing over the course of the person’s life.
 Treatment for the individual’s alcohol use disorder should also be extensive, and the individual should continue to participate in treatment-related activities, such as social support groups (e.g., Alcoholics Anonymous), for many years.
-An individual who stops taking their medication or experiences a relapse of their bipolar disorder would automatically be assumed to relapse in regard to their use of alcohol, and vice versa.
+Co-occurring disorders are serious and present significant challenges to your well-being and ability to function, but recovery is possible with treatment and ongoing aftercare.